 All of the products in this review (with the exception of the Sketcher USA Reggae-Rasta Thong) strap securely to your foot and sport patterned soles, making them versatile enough for off-trail forays.
-Within our review, we've identified the models that are best for certain activities like water sports, hiking, and travel.
+Within our review, we've identified the models that are best for specific activities like water sports, hiking, and travel.
 To narrow down your specific needs, cruise over to our Buying Advice for comprehensive assistance.

 Types of Sandals

-The sandal market is divided into two categories: closed-toe models and open-toe models.
+Sandals come in closed-toe models and open-toe models.
 Keen offered the only closed-toe models in our review, the Newport H2, Clearwater, and the Uneek (which is difficult to call closed-toe, because it features a thin webbing across the toe).
 Both of these competitors excelled on rugged terrain and in water sports.
 Since they leave less of the foot exposed, they also offer better foot protection, while still allowing water to drain during stream crossings and lake time.
 However, because they featured more material than other models, they were heavier and slower to dry when wet.

 The remaining nine models are open-toe.
 These models were lighter, better ventilated, and dried faster, and most testers preferred the look of these shoes, especially when transitioning from an outdoor setting into town for dinner.
-Stability and adjustability varied from model to model, with the Bedrock Cairn being the only product to feature a thong/ankle strap combo.
+Stability and adjustability varied from model to model, with the Bedrock Cairn Adventure being the only product to feature a thong/ankle strap combo.

 The overall score of each product is a result of its combined performance in every metric, weighted appropriately, within a range of 1-100.

 It's well-known that if your shoes are uncomfortable, you're less likely to wear them.
 Because of this, Comfort was our most important metric and was worth 20% of products' overall scores.
-This score was influenced by the footbed of the shoe and its interaction with the bottom of the foot, and the straps of the shoe and their interaction with the top and sides of the foot.
+This score comes from the footbed of the shoe and its interaction with the bottom of the foot, and the straps of the shoe and their interaction with the top and sides of the foot.
 Some models performed well in one area and poorly in the other, while our highest scoring models performed well in both.
 Comfort was analyzed on smooth and rough terrain, with wet feet, while wearing a heavy pack, and while walking up and down steep terrain.

 Keep in mind that, to an extent, Comfort is subjective.
-Where applicable, we have noted in products' individual reviews whether or not a shoe's comfort was affected by the foot shape of the tester.
+Where applicable, we have noted in products' reviews whether or not a shoe's comfort was affected by the foot shape of the tester.